Alexnov33X/Gamedev-Testing/README.txt

 I use a set of sublevels, created by hand.
-The game has 3 maps, first is easy, second is medium and third is hard.
+The game has 3 maps, first is easy, second is medium and third is hard difficulty.
 Each map has it's own set of sub-levels, that I randomise when player loads and fill the map with them.
 Therefore player will encounter easy set of levels, then medium and last level will include the most complex maps.
+Randomized generation can create unique and challenging experience for players.

 Bonuses: